Jay Higgins: Early life

 Higgins was born on February 14, 2002, and attended Brebeuf Jesuit Preparatory School.
-Higgins committed to play college football for the Iowa Hawkeyes.
+He committed to play college football for the Iowa Hawkeyes.

 College career

-As a freshman in 2020 Higgins notched just two tackles.
+As a freshman at the University of Iowa in 2020, Higgins notched just two tackles.
 In 2021, he totaled five tackles and a fumble recovery.
 In week 9 of the 2022 season, Higgins recorded a career-high 11 tackles versus Northwestern.
 He finished the season with 39 tackles with one and half going for a loss, and half a sack.
 Higgins tallied 16 tackles in the 2023 season opener against Utah State.
 In week 4, he notched a career-high 18 tackles versus Penn State.
 Higgins was a semifinalist for the 2023 Butkus Award and a first-team all-Big Ten Conference selection by both the coaches and the media.
 In 2024, Higgins was again named first team all-Big Ten and won the Big Ten Linebacker of the Year.